Dr Beryl Pong

 - Research group

-I would be pleased to work with research students interested in 20th- and 21st-century British and global Anglophone literatures, particularly in projects related to modernism, war, technology, genre studies, cultural history, and literary historiography more generally.
+I would be pleased to work with research students interested in 20th- and 21st-century British and global Anglophone literatures, particularly in projects related to modernisms, war, technology, sound studies and visual cultures, colonialism and postcolonialism, and cultural history.

 - Teaching activities